ToshioCP/Gtk4-tutorial/gfm/sec27.md

 If you put some text in the field of the entry, then the same text appears in the second GtkLabel.
 Because the "label" property of the second GtkLabel instance is bound to the text in the GtkEntryBuffer.

-If you resize the window, then the size appears in the title bar because the "title" property is bound to "default^width" and "default-height" properties.
+If you resize the window, then the size appears in the title bar because the "title" property is bound to "default-width" and "default-height" properties.

 Up: [Readme.md](../Readme.md),  Prev: [Section 26](sec26.md), Next: [Section 28](sec28.md)